Rafe/code-warrior-questions/readme.md

 ## Contribution

+First, create a folder named as question name in ./temp,

-First, Generate question by code-warrior:
+Generate question by code-warrior:

     war generate

 will create pacakge.json, index.js, test.js and readme.md

 next, implement the test.js and make sure the test case can validate the program is correct.
-If you write the answer, saved in answer.js and leave index.js as stub.
+If you write the answer, save in answer.js and leave index.js as stub.

 Send pull request to the repository, it will be merged after tested and set with level and id.